Why Walking Speed Is Considered a Vital Sign

 Vital signs are the basic measurements doctors check at every appointment: temperature, pulse, blood pressure, and breathing rate.
 These numbers give a quick snapshot of how your body is functioning.
 Increasingly, physicians are adding a fifth marker to that list: how fast you walk.

-Physicians who study this area point out that gait speed reflects a mix of physical systems working together at once.
+Gait speed reflects a mix of physical systems working together at once.
 A person who walks briskly is generally showing off strong muscles, good balance and coordination, and a heart and lungs that are doing their job efficiently.
-When any of those systems start to decline, your walking pace is often one of the first things to slow down, sometimes before you even notice a problem.
+When any of those systems start to decline, walking pace is often one of the first things to slow down — sometimes before you even notice a problem.

 This isn’t just a hunch doctors have.
-There’s a real body of research behind it.
+There’s a real, and growing, body of research behind it.

-One of the most well-known studies, led by researcher Stephanie Studenski and published in the Journal of the American Medical Association, pooled data from thousands of older adults across multiple studies.
-The finding was striking: gait speed predicted ten-year survival about as well as a model that combined age, sex, body mass index, blood pressure, chronic conditions, smoking history, and hospitalization history.
-In plain terms, how fast someone walks can tell you almost as much about their long-term health as a whole list of traditional medical risk factors combined.
-You can read more about how gait speed links to brain and physical health through the National Institute on Aging’s coverage of this research.
+One of the most well-known studies, led by researcher Stephanie Studenski and published in the Journal of the American Medical Association, pooled data from more than 34,000 older adults across nine cohort studies.
+The finding was striking: gait speed predicted survival about as well as a model built from age, sex, and several other traditional health measures combined.
+In plain terms, how fast someone walks can tell you almost as much about their long-term health as a whole list of standard medical risk factors.

 It’s not just about how long you’ll live, either.
-A study backed by the National Institute on Aging followed participants from the well-known Dunedin study in New Zealand and found that walking speed at age 45 was linked not just to physical health but also to brain health in midlife, and even to factors going back to early childhood.
-The researchers suggested that a simple gait test in your 40s might hint at how well both your body and brain are aging today.
+A study backed by the National Institute on Aging followed participants from the well-known Dunedin cohort study in New Zealand and found that walking speed at age 45 was linked not just to physical health but also to brain health in midlife — including smaller brain volume and more cortical thinning in slower walkers — and even to neurocognitive test scores going back to age 3.
+The researchers suggested that a simple gait test in your 40s might hint at how well both your body and brain are aging.

 Even in clinical and hospital settings, walking speed has earned a serious reputation.
-Ongoing research through the U.S. Department of Veterans Affairs has focused on making walking speed measurements a routine part of care for older veterans, precisely because a slowing pace is a strong predictor of falls, hospital stays, and other health setbacks.
+The U.S. Department of Veterans Affairs is currently funding a study specifically aimed at making routine walking-speed measurement a standard part of care for older veterans, precisely because a slowing pace is a strong predictor of falls, hospital stays, and other health setbacks.

 So how fast should you actually be walking?
 Most healthy adults move at a comfortable pace of about 2.5 to 4 miles per hour, with the overall average landing close to 3 mph.
 That works out to roughly a 20-minute mile, or somewhere around 100 to 130 steps per minute.